|

 of the whole of Gondor."

 "Eomer!"
 She looked away.
-"That was my fault,"
+"That was my

-she said, quietly, "I seduced him
+fault," she said, quietly, "I seduced him."
+She

-at the memory of her beloved elf losing all control.
+smiled at the memory of her beloved elf losing all control.

 Eomer was triumphant.
 "See what I mean?" he said.
 "He